iamdlm/budgetbase/README.md

 For general help using Budgetbase, please refer to official documentation on budgetbase.app, the Budgetbase Youtube channel, or post your questions and feedback in Github Discussions.

 ## Contributing to Budgetbase
-Budgetbase is open-source software, freely distributable under the terms of an MIT license.
+Budgetbase is open-source software, freely distributable under the terms of an AGPL-3.0 license.

 We welcome contributions in the form of feature requests, bug reports, pull requests, or thoughtful discussions in the GitHub discussions and issue tracker.
 Please see the CONTRIBUTING document for more information.